-Chile abortion: Court approves easing total ban - BBC News
+Chile ruling eases total abortion ban

 The cause of the reformers was boosted in 2013 with the election of President Michele Bachelet, a keen supporter of a woman's right to choose whether or not to have an abortion.
 The move to ease abortion restrictions is seen as her swansong as she leaves office.

-BBC Latin America analyst Candace Piette says that the ruling is a watermark for reproductive rights in the four countries of Latin America which have a blanket abortion ban.
+BBC Latin America analyst Candace Piette says that the ruling is a watershed for reproductive rights in the four countries of Latin America which have a blanket abortion ban.

 Even though an estimated 70% of Chileans are in favour of lessening the restrictions, abortion remains deeply controversial.